Ramyasuresh310/Price-Prediction-Neural-Networks/README.md

 # Price-Prediction-Neural-Networks
-Flight Price and Used Car Price Prediction using Neural Networks with TensorFlow and Keras
+Built Neural Network models using TensorFlow and Keras to predict Flight ticket prices and Used Car prices.
+Applied data preprocessing, feature scaling, and compared original vs improved model architectures to achieve better performance.